sarahaime/stock-quote-api/README.md

 ### Additional notes
  - You can follow the link sent in the password-reset link, it will open a pug view connected to the backend
  - The authenticated routes use a bearer token
+ - API service is running by default on port 3001
+ - Stock service is running by default on port 3002
  - .env file contains connections string
  - The OpenApi is not finished because of the time
  - Integration test are missing because of the time